Smug246/Luna-NitroGenerator/README.md

 ### 4. Code Checking
 ```
 100s of codes will be created and checked.
 Most will be invalid but there is
 a small chance a code will be generated.
+Now you can just wait and hope to get
+lucky!
 ```
 ### 5. Your Welcome, Enjoy!
 This was made for educational purposes only.
 We do not take responsibility of any actions